 Discussion of task 1

-- Here the elements you have to keep in mind:
+- These are the elements you have to keep in mind:

-Newspaper announcement that the sales of Personal digital assistants have increased about 10% laptop and desktop pc sales have neither risen nor sunk.
-This claim is based on an on-line survey that was sent out using email addresses from 5 large internet providers:
+Newspaper announcement that the sales of Personal digital assistants (PDA) have increased about 10% laptop and desktop pc sales have neither risen nor sunk.
+This claim is based on an on-line survey that was sent out using email addresses from five large internet providers:

 - Mode of collecting data self-administered email survey

-- Took place over a 6 week period in 2002 from May 1st
+- Took place over a six-week period in 2002 from May 1st

 - a) Target population=U.S. adults 18 years and older Sample frame= subscribers to the 5 largest American Internet service providers (not everyone is a subscriber to an internet provider especially in .

 b) Coverage error: coverage error occurs when the sample frame does not represent all parts of the target population.
 Here the sample frame is subscibers to the 5 largest ISPs of the US.
 Therefore people who typically decide for services that are less mainstream will not be represented.
 Or people who do not use any email address at all.
 C) Suggestions: take samples not only from large internet providers but also from smaller internet providers and from email service providers you do not have to have internet at home to have an email address.